Psoriasis Treatment

 • Otezla

-Deciding which medication is best depends on many variables, including where and what type of psoriasis a patient has, if someone has psoriatic arthritis, other medical conditions that may be impacted by certain biologics, ultimately requiring a thorough conversation with your dermatologist.
-Some biologic medications may require prior bloodwork or tuberculosis testing and regular monitoring is necessary to ensure an optimal response and safe treatment.
+Deciding which medication is best depends on many variables, including where and what type of psoriasis a patient has, if someone has psoriatic arthritis or other medical conditions that may be impacted by certain biologics, ultimately requiring a thorough conversation with your dermatologist.

 Frequently Asked Questions

-We go through your medical and family history and performs a thorough visual examination of this to determine if your condition is indeed psoriasis; although the need for a skin biopsy is unlikely, this technique can be used to examine a piece of affected skin under a microscope to help confirm a diagnosis.
+We review your medical and family history and perform a thorough visual examination to determine if your condition is indeed psoriasis.
+The need for a skin biopsy is unlikely.
+However, this technique can examine a piece of affected skin under a microscope to help confirm a diagnosis.

-Psoriasis affects over 7.5 million people in the United States alone, 125 million worldwide.
-Many famous people – including LeAnn Rimes, Jon Lovitz, and Kim Kardashian West – have openly shared their experiences treating their conditions.
+Psoriasis affects over 7.5 million people in the United States alone and 125 million worldwide.
+Many famous people, including LeAnn Rimes, Jon Lovitz, and Kim Kardashian West, have openly shared their experiences treating their conditions.
 This has helped increase awareness and decrease embarrassment of the disease.